splunk/rba/docs/searches/risk_incident_rule_ideas.md

 | outputlookup RR_sources.csv
 ```

 Which looks at the SPL of a search to determine which sourcetype to group it under.
 Please modify this search as you see fit for your environment.
-This allows you to create a Risk Incident Rule like this:
+This allows you to create a Risk Incident Rule like:

+- Entity with Risk from Multiple Sourcetypes - 24h

 ```shell linenums="1"
 ...